 This pain comes from the trigeminal nerve, which carries sensations of touch and pain from the face, eyes, sinuses and mouth to the brain.

-Treatment options for trigeminal neuralgia can depend on the following:
+Your treatment options can depend on the following:

-- What type it is (either TN1 or TN2)
+- What type it is (either type 1 or atypical)

 - Whether all three branches of the trigeminal nerve are affected

-- What the cause of the pain is (for example, whether from multiple sclerosis or blood vessels being compressed, known as vascular compression)
+- What is causing the pain (for example, whether from multiple sclerosis or blood vessels being compressed, known as vascular compression)

-Surgical options: For trigeminal nerve pain unrelieved by medication, surgery may be an option.
-Neurosurgeons at Rush have extensive experience treating trigeminal neuralgia, including the following procedures:
+If your trigeminal nerve pain is not relieved by medication, surgery may be an option.
+Neurosurgeons at Rush offer the following procedures:

 - Microvascular decompression: Your neurosurgeon moves the blood vessel that is compressing the nerve and places a cushion between the nerve and the blood vessel.

-- Percutaneous radiofrequency rhizotomy, a procedure in which your neurosurgeon injects a needle into the nerve that is then heated to lessen nerve signals
+- Percutaneous radiofrequency rhizotomy: Your neurosurgeon injects a needle into the nerve that is then heated to lessen nerve signals.

-- Radiosurgery: Your neurosurgeon works with radiation therapists at Rush to deliver focused radiation on the trigeminal nerve to destroy the pain-causing nerve fibers.
+- Radiosurgery: Your neurosurgeon works with radiation therapists at Rush to deliver focused radiation on the trigeminal nerve.
+This destroys the pain-causing nerve fibers.

-- Neurosurgeons at Rush have extensive experience treating TN using a variety of surgical procedures.
-This experience gives them a balanced view of all the surgical options, which allows them to find the best choice for each patient.
+- Surgical expertise: Neurosurgeons at Rush have extensive experience treating trigeminal neuralgia using a variety of surgical procedures.
+This experience gives them a balanced view of all the surgical options, which allows them to make the best choice for your needs.

-- Rush offers TrueBeam Stx radiosurgery to treat trigeminal neuralgia.
+- Radiosurgery accuracy: Rush offers TrueBeam Stx radiosurgery to treat trigeminal neuralgia.
 TrueBeam has an advanced computer-imaging system that compensates for small head movements, allowing patients to lie comfortably during the procedure.

-- The neurological sciences and neurological surgery programs at Rush are consistently ranked among the best in the country by U.S. News & World Report in its annual “Best Hospitals” issue.
+- Nationally ranked neurosciences: Neurology and neurosurgery at Rush are consistently ranked among the best in the country by U.S. News & World Report in its annual "Best Hospitals" issue.